aws-samples/redshift-immersionday-labs/lab5/README.md

 	![](../images/crawler_2.png)
 	1. Choose *S3* as the data store and the include path of *s3://redshift-immersionday-labs/data/clickstream*
 	![](../images/crawler_3_clickstream.png)
 	1. *Choose an existing IAM Role* and select [Your-Glue_Role].
-If you don't have a glue role, you can also select *Create an IAM role* and enter *clickstream* for the Role name.
+If you don't have a Glue Role, you can also select *Create an IAM role* and enter *clickstream* for the Role name.
 	![](../images/crawler_4_clickstream.png)
 	1. Select *Run on demand* for the frequency.
 	![](../images/crawler_5.png)